 Women's stories of the Civil War told through letters, diaries, pension files, and newspaper and government reports.
 Wednesday, November 11, 2020 6:00 PM – 7 PM EST on Zoom ABOUT THIS EVENT During the American Civil War, women on both sides of the conflict, radiating patriotic fervor equal to their male counterparts, contributed to […]

-Two New Books Shed Light on 19th-Century Complicity and Activism Monday, November 16, 2020 6:00 PM – 7 PM EST on Zoom About this Event Congress banned American participation in the transatlantic slave trade in 1808, but fifty years later the United States was still steeped in the traffic.
-By this stage, the trade’s home […]
+Two New Books Shed Light on 19th-Century Complicity and Activism Monday, November 16, 2020 6:00 PM – 7 PM EST on Zoom Post-Event Update: A video recording of this lecture can be found here.
+About this Event Congress banned American participation in the transatlantic slave trade in 1808, but fifty years later the United States was […]

 Wednesday, December 9, 2020 6:00 PM – 7 PM EST on Zoom ABOUT THIS EVENT Once called "the first artist of her sex in America," Eliza Greatorex emigrated from Ireland and went on to document the Hudson Valley, NYC, Colorado, Germany, France, Italy and Morocco in paintings, prints, books and drawings.
 She did all this […]

 Transformations in Department Store Design, 1880–1920 Thursday, December 17, 2020 6:00 PM – 7 PM EST on Zoom About this Event This talk will time-travel to the department stores’ golden era when display professionals transformed the shopping experience through design innovation.
 At the turn of the twentieth century, architects, window dressers, shopfitters, and interior […]